juju/docs/src/en/temp-release-notes.md

 structure can  be used, including simply pulling the charm source from a VCS, hacking on  the code, and deploying directly from the local repo.

+### Mongo 3.2 Support

+Juju will now use mongo 3.2 for its database, with the new Wired Tiger storage engine enabled.
+This is initially only when bootstrapping on Xenial.
+Trusty and Wily will be supported soon.

 ### LXC Local Provider No Longer Available